ilyaBurec/Dino-Mario/README.md

 NOTICE: if you do not have a working internet connect exclusive features like shop will not work as it uses servers to econome projects size And you will get Trex mode which will make mario powerfull and smash those spikys no internet only!

+This is a fangame all credits for content characters goes to nintendo!

 Download Project file :https://github.com/ilyaBurec/Dino-Mario/releases/download/um/Dino.Mario1.sb3 Download htmml file that works for android:https://github.com/ilyaBurec/Dino-Mario/releases/download/um/Dino.Mario.html

-please do not do this for copying purproses any action will happen if you try to distribute or sell this game to somebody IF YOU FOUND THIS GAME PAID THIS IS A ILLEGIMATE SCAM FANGAMES CANNOT BE SOLD AS OF RIGHT OF NINTENDO
+please do not do this for copying purproses any action will happen if you try to distribute or sell this game to somebody IF YOU FOUND THIS GAME PAID THIS IS A ILLEGIMATE SCAM FANGAMES CANNOT BE SOLD AS OF RIGHTS OF NINTENDO